istio/istio.io/content/en/about/solutions/enabling-defense-in-depth-for-enterprise-applications/index.md

 </div>

 ## Preconditions

 - A microservices architecture, such as a Kubernetes deployment or a VM-based implementation.
 - DevOps practices in place.

 ## Workflow

 Istio proxy and service level metrics instituted, collecting Envoy statistics and passing to Prometheus.
 Grafana standardized dashboards are made available to teams.
 Distributed tracing is also implemented.

 Consider implementing Kiali

 If metric cardinality is creating excess data and traffic, implement federated Prometheus servers to roll-up rules.

-## Workflow
+## Proxy Level

 Proxy level, service level, and tracing metrics are available in a standardized way.
 Alerting and paging are actionable and not bogging down forward-looking work by engineers.

 {{< figure src="/img/service-mesh.svg" alt="Service mesh" >}}